-The company as a subsidiary of the Bank and a member of the Standard Bank Group (SBG) is committed to conducting business professionally, ethically, with integrity and in accordance with international best practice.
+The Company as a subsidiary of the Bank and a member of the Standard Bank Group (SBG) is committed to conducting business professionally, ethically, with integrity and in accordance with international best practice.
 To this end, the company subscribes to and adopts risk management standards, policies and procedures that are required to continue to run a sustanable business.

-The company is committed to contributing to sustainable development through ethical, responsible financing and business practices which unlocks value for our stakeholders.
+The Company is committed to contributing to sustainable development through ethical, responsible financing and business practices which unlocks value for our stakeholders.
 We manage the environmental and social aspects that impact our activities, products and services whilst ensuring sustainable value creation for our customers.
 We are passionately committed to encouraging financial inclusion through the provision of financial services to all cadres of the society and a promoter of gender equality.
+We would continue to make a difference in our environment through our activities to provide a brighter and better tomorrow.

-Social responsibility
+Social Responsibility

-As an African business, the company understands the challenges and benefits of doing business in Africa, and owes its existence to the people and societies within which it operates.
+As an African business, the Company understands the challenges and benefits of doing business in Africa, and owes its existence to the people and societies within which it operates.

-The company is therefore committed not only to the promotion of economic development but also to the strengthening of civil society and human well being.
+The Company is therefore committed not only to the promotion of economic development but also to the strengthening of civil society and human well being.
+The Company is concentrating its social investment expenditure in defined focus areas which currently include education in order to make the greatest impact.
+These areas of focus will be subject to annual revision as the countries socio-economic needs change.

-Ethics and organisational integrity
+Ethics and Organisational Integrity

-The board aims to provide effective and ethical leadership and ensures that its conduct and that of management is aligned to the organization's values and code of ethics.
+The Board aims to provide effective and ethical leadership and ensures that its conduct and that of management is aligned to the organization's values and code of ethics.
+The Board subscribes to the SBG group's values and enables decision making at all levels of the business according to defined ethical principles and values.

-Disclosure on diversity in employment
+Disclosure on Diversity in Employment

-The company is an equal opportunity employer that is committed to maintaining a positive work environment that facilitates high level of professional efficiency at all times.
-The company prohibits discrimination of gender, disabled persons or persons with HIV in the recruitment, training and career development of its employees.
+The Company is an equal opportunity employer that is committed to maintaining a positive work environment that facilitates high level of professional efficiency at all times.
+The Company prohibits discrimination of gender, disabled persons or persons with HIV in the recruitment, training and career development of its employees.

-i) Persons with disability:
+i) Persons with Disability:

-The company continues to maintain a policy of giving fair consideration to applications for employment made by disabled persons with due regard to their abilities and aptitude.
+The Company continues to maintain a policy of giving fair consideration to applications for employment made by disabled persons with due regard to their abilities and aptitude.

-Statement of directors' responsibilities in relation to the financial statements for the year ended 31 December 2020
+Statement of directors' responsibilities in relation to the financial statements for the year ended 31 December 2021